wobbrock/multpois/README.md

 # multpois
-R package for analyzing nominal responses using the multinomial-Poisson trick
+R package for analyzing nominal responses using the multinomial-Poisson trick.
+Although glm and lme4::glmer have a family=binomial option for dichotomous outcomes, they do not offer a family=multinomial option for polytomous outcomes.
+For purely between-subjects data, nnet:multinom meets this need, but in the case of repeated measures, there is no straightforward option.
+This package provides the equivalent to a family=multinomial option for glm and lme4::glmer.